StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Related Work

 \section{Related Work}

-\textbf{Text to Speech} is a longstanding problem, but recent models represent a dramatic improvement~\cite{RuiLiuACM, XuTanPAMI, EdressonYourTTS, wang2023neural, FastDiffRevisiting, Prosody-TTSDiffusion}.
+\textbf{Text to Speech} is a longstanding problem, but recent models represent a dramatic improvement~\cite{RuiLiuACM, XuTanPAMI, EdressonYourTTS, wang2023neural, FastDiffRevisiting, Prosody-TTSDiffusion, ju2024naturalspeech}.
 FastSpeech2~\cite{ren2020fastspeech}, for example, alleviates the one-to-many text-to-speech mapping problem by explicitly modeling variation information. \citet{Dongchan2021StyleSpeech}, in contrast, improves generalization through episodic meta-learning and generative adversarial networks.
 Recently \citet{le2023voicebox} proposed a non-autoregressive flow-matching model for mono or cross-lingual zero-shot text-to-speech synthesis.
 Despite the impressive speech they generate, these methods cannot be applied to the V2C task as they lack the required emotion modelling and lip sync.

-\textbf{Visual Voice Cloning} was proposed specifically to address the problem of film dubbing~\cite{chen2022v2c}.
-It requires that a method convert the provided text into speech with the voice and emotion derived from reference audio and a silent video.
-Building on this, \citet{cong2023learning} proposed a hierarchical prosody dubbing model by associating with lip, face, and scene and focus on frame-level prosody learning~\cite{hu2021neural}.
-To handle multi-speaker scenes, \citet{hassid2022more} match identities by normalizing each speaker to the unit norm and adding in an autoregressive decoder.
+\textbf{Visual Voice Cloning} is proposed to address the problem of film dubbing~\cite{chen2022v2c} and has attracted a lot of attention in cross-modality alignment field~\cite{tu20222,tu2023relation, tu2024smart, LiangLong, XuejingEntity, WangHaoPAMI, xiao2023r, xiao2022few}.
+Then, \citet{cong2023learning} proposed a hierarchical prosody dubbing model by associating with lip, face, and scene and focus on frame-level prosody learning~\cite{hu2021neural}.
+To handle multi-speaker scenes, \citet{hassid2022more} matches identities by normalizing each speaker to the unit norm, and \citet{lu2022visualtts} adopts a lookup table to match the d-vector.
 Recently, Face-TTS~\cite{lee2023imaginary} used biometric information extracted directly from the face image as style to improve identity modelling using a score-based diffusion model.
 Unlike the above methods, StyleDubber address the challenge of insufficient identity information by introducing adaptive utterance-level embedding and detailed pronunciation variations based on the reference audio and video.

 \textbf{Human Pronunciation Modeling} aims to learn individual pronunciation variations, which is crucial to generate comprehensible, natural, and acceptable speech~\cite{miller1998pronunciation}.
 Compared with fixed speaker representations, phoneme-dependent methods~\cite{li2021towardsinterspeech, RuiboPhoneme} can better control speech and describe more pronunciation features, as phonemes are the basic sound units in a language~\cite{lubis2023basic}.
 Recently, \citet{YixuanZhou} analysed the correlation between local pronunciation content and speaker embeddings at the quasi-phoneme level by reference attention.
 Here, in contrast, we propose a multimodal style adaptor to capture the fine-grained pronunciation variation, which not only imitates the reference style acoustically, but also conveys emotional expression by reference transformer.